ED3V/ED3V/README.md

-- Hi, im ED3V and i like coding python and html.
+print("Hi, im ED3V and i like coding with python and html.") hahah very good python reference